frbeyer1/webserv/README.md

 ```
 server {

     server_name                     example.com www.example.com;    # sets names of the virtual server
     listen                          127.0.0.1:8080;                 # binds the given address to the port. if no address is given, binds 0.0.0.0.
     root                            docs/;                          # sets the root directory for the server
     client_max_body_size            100000;                         # limits the allowed client body size in
-    error_page                      404 error_pages/404.html;                   # defines the URI that will be shown for the specified errors.
+    error_page                      404 error_pages/404.html;       # defines the URI that will be shown for the specif
     location / {                                                    # sets configuration depending on the given uri
         allowed_methods     GET;                                    # defines allowed methods on that location
         index               index.html;                             # defines file that will be used as an index for that location
     }
 }
 ```